ongr-io/development-environment/README.md

 Run `vagrant up` to start and provision the machine.
 That's it.

 ## Customization
 The VM should hold all of the components needed to test ONGR bundles.
 To customize various settings, such as nginx, php, mariadb, ES configuration, edit the following ansible vars: `ansible/vars/vagrant.yml`.
-For remote provision, it's `ansible/vars/remote.yml`.

 ## Remote provision

-The `ansible/remote.yml` playbook can be used to provision a remote ubuntu host that you have root access to.
-This has to be ran from a machine that has ansible installed (no Windows support).
+The `remote.yml` playbook can be used to provision a remote ubuntu host that you have root access to.
+This has to be run from a machine that has ansible installed (no Windows support).

 Firstly, edit your ansible inventory and add the IP address of your remote host(s).
-This can be done within global ansible [inventory](http://docs.ansible.com/ansible/intro_inventory.html) or in your project: `ansible/iventories/ongr`.
-The default settings for the remote run are defined in your project's `ansible.cfg`, so make sure to run the remote playbook inside the project folder:
+This can be done within global ansible [inventory](http://docs.ansible.com/ansible/intro_inventory.html) or in your project root `inventory`.
+The default ansible settings for the remote run are defined in your project's `ansible.cfg`, so make sure to run the remote playbook inside the project folder, e.g.:

 ```
-ansible-playbook ansible/remote.yml
+ansible-playbook remote.yml -u ubuntu
 ```

 ## What's inside

-* LEMP stack: nginx, php5-fpm and mariaDB
+* LEMP stack: nginx, php-fpm and mariaDB
 * git
 * vim
 * java JDK